 The Great Lakes National Scholarship Program awards scholarships in the amount of $2500 to students majoring in science, technology, engineering, or math (STEM) disciplines.
 Information regarding applying for the next cycle will posted here soon - check back!

 The Marcella Arnold Nursing Scholarship is designed to provide aid to nursing students in their final year of nursing school.
-Follow the previous link for the application and eligibility requirements.
+Click here for the 2017-2018 application.

 The SFM Foundation is a non-profit organization created to administer a post-secondary education scholarship program to benefit children of workers disabled or fatally injured in work-related accidents.
 Qualifying students are eligible to receive up to $5000 per year.
 Find out more, including how to apply, by visiting the SFM Foundation directly.

 Each year Nursing.org accepts applications for scholarships.
 For more details on the scholarships and how to apply visit their website, Nursing.org Scholarships.